-The Company also continued to support the development and growth of its existing portfolio companies, providing $\pounds 6.5$ million of further funding to nine companies during the year.
+The Company also continued to support the development and growth of its existing portfolio companies, providing $\pounds 6.2$ million of further funding to nine companies during the year.

-In April 2022, the Company invested £1.2 million into CreativeX as part of a \$25m funding round.
+In April 2022, the Company invested £1.0 million into CreativeX as part of a \$25m funding round.
 CreativeX helps marketers measure their digital content against four indicators of long-term brand growth: creative quality, brand consistency, compliance, and representation.

 The Company also invested £1.0 million in July 2022 into each of Social Value Portal and Second Nature to support their continued growth.
-A further £1.0 million was invested into Litta in December 2022.

-Other follow-on investments were made in Lumar (formerly Deepcrawl) (£734,000), MYCS (£551,000), Arctic Shores (£459,000), Commonplace (£370,000) and Plum Guide (£88,000).
+Other follow-on investments were made in Lumar (formerly Deepcrawl) (£932,000), Litta (£860,000), Arctic Shores (£541,000), MYCS (£460,000), Commonplace (£380,000) and Plum Guide (£88,000).